-Woven into the fabric of Ashville’s culture is its ever-growing beer scene.
+Woven into the fabric of Asheville’s culture is its ever-growing beer scene.
 From old classics to new, experimental flavors, Asheville breweries are in no short number.
-In fact, the city has the most breweries per capita in the entire US!
-This is our guide to Asheville’s best breweries:
+In fact, the city has the most breweries per capita in the entire United States.
+This is our guide to Asheville’s best breweries.

 Wicked Weed Brewing